First published on 12 May, this story was updated on 25 October, 2021.

-This summer will be the last chance for many Londoners to enjoy their classic and modern classic cars and bikes without having to pay for the privilege.
+This summer was the last chance for many Londoners to enjoy their classic and modern classic cars and bikes without having to pay for the privilege.

 Aside from raising funds for Transport for London (TfL) the aim is to cut toxic emissions from London’s streets.
 TfL says that since the ULEZ zone in central London was introduced in 2019 nitrous oxide emissions have been cut by 44 per cent, while over 12,000 tonnes of carbon dioxide has been saved.
 A report commissioned by City Hall predicts that the ULEZ expansion could see almost 300,000 fewer people developing chronic diseases, such as asthma and type-2 diabetes, than otherwise expected by 2050.